Pierre & Jérôme Coursodon - Saint-Joseph La Sensonne 2022

 Wine rated (2023 guide) 17/20

-Nose of grilled meat and cola.
-Powerful, dense mid-palate with spice, charcuterie and light oak that's prominent right now.
-Plenty of fruit to soak up the oak over time and fine tannins very well priced.
+Aroma of grilled meat and cola.
+A powerful and dense mid-palate with spices, charcuterie, and a clear woodiness that is prominent at this stage.
+Plenty of fruit to absorb the oak over time and very well-balanced fine tannins.
 Structured and balanced, it should age very nicely.

 Vinous